-The majority of us procrastinate occasionally, even if it doesn’t interfere with our daily routine, says Dr. Indra Cidambi, psychiatrist and medical director at the Center for Network Therapy in Middlesex, New Jersey.
+The majority of people procrastinate occasionally, even if it doesn’t interfere with our daily routine, says Dr. Indra Cidambi, psychiatrist and medical director at the Center for Network Therapy in Middlesex, New Jersey.

 Studies show that students, particularly those who are college age, tend to procrastinate more than others, says Annette Nunez, psychotherapist and founder and director of Breakthrough Interventions, a Denver-based therapy practice that helps parents.
 This may happen because they have so many things to get done and think they have more time to do it all.
 There are also a multitude of distractions for college students.
 Procrastination also occurs more often in young male adults than young female adults.

-There are a few reasons why we procrastinate:
+There are a few reasons why you procrastinate:

 — Feeling anxious about the task.
 For instance, maybe you’ve meant to set a doctor’s appointment, but you’re scared about what they’ll find.

 — Insecurity about your ability to complete the task.
 By calling a friend, going on social media or distracting yourself otherwise, you don’t have to face the negative emotions associated with that task, Cidambi says.